ruby/TryRuby/source/articles/2015-01-05-what-i-left-out.html.markdown

 TryRuby is a Ruby course for beginners.
 Its not possible to tell you everything about Ruby in 15 minutes.
 Here is an overview of some of the things that I have left out.

+### Comments
+To add text to your Ruby file, you can do so with comments.
+Comments can be used for documentation, explain parts of your code or anything else you'd like.

+Single line comments

+    # This is a 1 line comment
+    # Another comment here

+Multiline comments

+    puts "Hello World"
+    =begin
+    This comment can span multiple lines.
+You denote the beginning and end of the comment with the keywods =begin and =end
+    =end

 ### Else-if
 There is an __elsif__ statement so you can do this: